-Kelley Van Dilla is a theatre and film director originally from Santa Fe, New Mexico.
-He frequently works in New York City, Charlottesville, Santa Fe, and anywhere in Japan whenever possible.
+My name is Kelley Van Dilla and I am a non-binary theatre and film director originally from Santa Fe, New Mexico.
+Currently based in Charlottesville, VA, I also work in New York City, Santa Fe (NM), Japan, Berlin, and Greece.

-He is also a painter and photographer and recently walked the 1,200km O Henro Buddhist Pilgrimage to 88 Temples on the island, Shikoku, in Japan.
+I love painting, photography, and travel, and in 2014, I walked the 1,200km O Henro Buddhist Pilgrimage to 88 Temples on the island, Shikoku, in Japan.

 I use they/them/their pronouns.